wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-coexistence-interoperability/includes/interoperability.md

 - File transfer for two-party chats, or file attachment in group chats, from Teams to Skype for Business—and vice versa—aren’t supported.
 - There is no interoperability with Skype for Business Persistent Chat.

-For all these limitations (except for Persistent Chat), one possible workaround is for one user to start a meeting and invite the other user to join it.
+For all these limitations (except for Persistent Chat), one possible workaround is for one user to start a meeting and invite the other users to join it.

 This workaround is the basis for interoperability escalation.
 In particular, screen sharing and escalation to multiparty are not achievable natively but they are supported via interoperability escalation.